joaocansi/joaocansi/README.md

 # Hi, I'm João Guiherme 👋

 I'm a undergraduate student majoring in Information Systems.
 My passion lies in the intersection of technology and creativity.
 I'm passionate about web development and deep learning.
 I explore both the backend and frontend of web applications.
-I'm also a huge fan of games such as Minecraft and I love creating plugins for servers in my breaktime.
+I'm also a huge fan of games such as Minecraft and I love creating plugins for servers in my break time.

 ## 🌱 I'm Currently Learning
 - Deep learning techniques and frameworks.